dhananjaypai08/SafeContracts/README.md

-# SafeContracts: Your Shield in the DeFi World.
+# SafeContracts:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Your Shield in the DeFi World.

 ## Description